in-rolls/parse_searchable_rolls/README.md

 * That the data will only be used on projects with IRB approval
 * That data won't be shared with people who are not identified in 3.
 * That publications and presentations will not reveal identifying individual information: only statistical summaries will be presented.

+#### Underlying Data

+For more information on how to get PDFs of electoral rolls, see https://github.com/in-rolls/electoral_rolls/ You can access the data from Harvard Dataverse at: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/OG47IV

 ## License